Quality of Service

 Compliments and complaints comparison

-Following Fire Safety School visits, that were undertaken by West Yorkshire Fire and Rescue Service between September 2013 to July 2014, a survey questionnaire was distributed to the school teachers.
-151 completed responses were returned and a summary of the results is shown below:
+Following Fire Safety School visits, that were undertaken by West Yorkshire Fire and Rescue Service between September 2016 to July 2017, an electronic questionnaire was distributed to the school teachers.
+66 completed responses were returned and a summary of the results is shown below:

-- 100% agreed that the overall lesson was appropriate for the age group of the class and felt that the information was well communicated.
+- 99% agreed that overall the lesson was appropriate for the age of the class

-- 100% agreed that the visual aid and support materials were appropriate to the lesson and the age of the class and agreed that these were helpful.
+- 94% agreed that the visual aid and support materials were appropriate to the lesson and to the age of the class.

 - 99% also agreed that the presenters were both professional and 100% agreed that they were well informed.